Bow Wow (rapper): Politics

 In October 2008, for the U.S. presidential election, Bow Wow led a 15-city "Walk Across America" event to register new voters.
 In 2014, during a charity flag football game organized by Chris Brown, Bow Wow participated in a celebrity tribute to Ferguson, Missouri, police-shooting victim Michael Brown.

 In 2016, Bow Wow was involved in a controversy on Twitter when he told his followers that he had decided not to vote in the presidential election that year.
 In response to a suggestion that refusing to vote dishonors the struggle for civil rights in the United States, Moss said that he did not identify with the fight for civil rights because his heritage was "mixed" and not exclusively black.

 On March 15, 2017, Bow Wow, responding to President Donald Trump's criticism of Snoop Dogg's music video for "Lavender (Nightfall Remix)", sent a tweet to Trump in which he threatened to "pimp your wife and make her work for us".
 In less than 24 hours, Bow Wow deleted the offending tweet.

-Bow Wow challenge

-In 2017, a new photo challenge went viral over social media, called "Bow Wow Challenge".
-It all started from the Bow Wow post supposedly portraying his private jet travel lifestyle, only to turn out as fake, since the photo used was actually taken from the MIA VIP Transportation website and was a stock photograph.
-The challenge gained major popularity from people sharing their misleading photos tagged as "bowwowchallenge".

-Controversy

-Bow Wow received criticism for performing maskless at Cle Houston nightclub in Houston, Texas, on January 15, 2021, during the COVID-19 pandemic, in front of an apparently maskless crowd.
-Bow Wow responded to the criticism by stating that he appeared for his friend's birthday and only performed one song ("Like You"); and that he was not paid for his performance.
-He also stated that he put on his mask after his performance.